A Single Index Approach to Integrated Species Distribution Modeling for Fisheries Abundance Data: Application to scallop abundance data

-Finally, we assess the predictive performance of the siISDM, comparing it to independent species distribution, additive field ISDMs and additive constant ISDMs; note all but the additive constant ISDM were also considered in the simulation study in Section \ref{sec:simulation}.
-We perform a five-fold spatial block cross-validation \citep{valavi2019block} to assess predictive performance, where the spatial locations for each survey are first divided into spatial blocks and assigned numbers 1 to 5.
-Then in each $k$th fold, we leave out the blocks labeled $k$, and fit the models to all remaining blocks across all three surveys.
+Finally, we assessed the predictive performance of the siISDM, comparing it to independent species distribution, additive field ISDMs and additive constant ISDMs; note all but the additive constant ISDM were also considered in the simulation study in Section \ref{sec:simulation}.
+We perform a five-fold spatial block cross-validation \citep{valavi2019block} to assess predictive performance, where the spatial locations for each survey were first divided into spatial blocks and assigned numbers 1 to 5.
+Then in the $k$th fold, we leave out the blocks labeled $k$ and fit the models to all remaining blocks across all three surveys.
 We assessed performance using the same four metrics as in Section \ref{sec:simulation}.
-Overall, Table \ref{tbl:block_cross_valid} show that the four-parameter logistic function siISDM performs best across the three surveys, followed closely by the semiparametric spline-based siISDM.
-Perhaps unsurprisingly, independent species distribution models performed the poorest overall, with the most dramatic case being the scallop dredge survey.
-Interestingly, the additive field ISDM is not always better than the additive constant ISDM, e.g., for the data-rich scallop dredge survey it actually performed worse across all four metrics.
-We conjecture such a result could be to due the spatial random effects in the additive field ISDM potentially overfitting the data, while a simpler model such as the additive constant ISDM, as well as the siISDM, which more explicitly attempts to define the mapping between true species abundance and survey-specific recorded abundance, leads to better integration of multi-source data and thus prediction.
+Overall, Table \ref{tbl:block_cross_valid} shows that the four-parameter logistic function siISDM performed best across the three surveys, followed closely by the semiparametric spline-based siISDM.
+Perhaps unsurprisingly, independent SDMs performed the poorest, with the most dramatic case being the scallop dredge survey.
+Interestingly, the additive field ISDM was not always better than the additive constant ISDM, e.g., for the data-rich scallop dredge survey the additive field ISDM actually performed worse than its additive constant counterpart across all four metrics.
+Such a result is likely due the spatial random effects in the additive field ISDM potentially overfitting the data, while a simpler model such as the additive constant ISDM, as well as the siISDM (that more explicitly attempts to define the mapping between true species abundance and survey-specific recorded abundance) leads to better integration of multi-source data and thus prediction.